Paddle with us

 - Any loss or damage is to be reported to the Club Captain, a Club Coach or the President.

 - Club canoes may be used for individual sessions so long as this usage does not interfere with designated club training sessions.
-When using the small craft record this is the book at the shed
+When using the small craft record this on Team App.

-- OC1’s and OC2’s are to be washed down and ama emptied of water
+- All small craft are to be washed down and ama emptied of water

 - Individuals must comply with requirements in the Hekili Risk Management Policy